masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/threads.rst

     THREAD(1): Death of THREAD(2) detected

-This example demonstrates that there actually are two independent schedulers present, one in each participating Python thread.
+This example demonstrates that there actually are two independent schedulers present, one in each participating |PY| thread.
 We know that the main thread has one manually created tasklet running, in addition to its main tasklet which is running the scheduler.
 If the secondary thread is truly independent, then when it runs it should have a tasklet count of ``1``